 3.6.4.
-Downconverted Outputs Settings
+Monitoring Settings

-The Downconverted outputs settings allow specifying the settings related to the downconverted output lines and the downconverter parameters.
+The Monitoring settings allow specifying the settings related to the monitoring output lines and the parameters linked to HD/SD down-conversion.

-- in the Multicam Configuration window, Monitoring tab. - in the Technical menu of the Remote Control Panel (T4.2).
+- in the Multicam Configuration window, Monitoring tab - in the Technical menu of the Remote Control Panel (T4.2)